common name: European fire ant, red ant (suggested common names)

 In the United States, the situation is different.
 No nuptial flights have been reported, and new infestations appear to be caused by human-aided dispersal, particularly with the movement of infested soil, mulch, and potted plants.
 Colonies that are already established spread to adjacent areas via budding.
 This occurs when one or more queens and a group of workers, frequently with brood, move from an existing colony to a new nest site to form a satellite colony.
 Maine populations overwinter with slow brood (third instars), but it is not certain whether colonies produce rapid as well as slow brood.

 Myrmica rubra has become a significant pest in areas in the northeastern U.S. primarily because these aggressive, stinging ants interfere with people's use and enjoyment of their properties, gardens and parks.
-With Myrmica rubra's extremely high densities foraging both on and above ground on herbaceous plants, shrubs and trees, in combination with the cryptic nature of their nests, the probability of people and their pets inadvertently disrupting the ant's activities is very high.
+Myrmica rubra's extremely high densities foraging both on herbaceous plants, shrubs and trees in combination with the cryptic nature of their nests, the probability of people and their pets inadvertently disrupting the ant's activities is very high.
 When disrupted, the ants will deliver a painful sting which has in a few cases produced severe allergic reactions to the venom including anaphylactic shock.

 Figure 5.
 Symptoms of an individual sting by the European fire ant, Myrmica rubra Linnaeus.
 Photograph by E. Groden, University of Maine.

 Myrmica rubra infestations are particularly severe in many areas along the sea coast, lakes and streams.
 These are areas with high value for tourism.
 Home and business owners are concerned about the impact of these ants on their activities, income, and value of their property